dy/piezo/README.md

 ## Motivation

-In general, audio processing doesn't have cross-platform solution, many environments lack audio features.<br/>
+Speaking in general, audio processing doesn't have cross-platform solution, many environments lack audio features.<br/>
-In particular, JS _Web Audio API_ is not suitable for audio purposes – unpredictable pauses, glitches and so on.
+Speaking in particular, JS _Web Audio API_ is not suitable for audio purposes – unpredictable pauses, glitches and so on.
 It's better handled in worklet with WASM.

 _Lino_ addresses these points, hopefully making audio code more accessible and robust.<br/>

+Speaking personally, the direction JS took is worrisome, so I want to secure some ground, rethink some old JS decisions and let some wishes come true.

 <!--
 It targets browsers, [audio worklets](https://developer.mozilla.org/en-US/docs/Web/API/AudioWorkletProcessor/process), web-workers, nodejs, Python, [embedded systems](https://github.com/bytecodealliance/wasm-micro-runtime) etc.<br/>
 -->

-Speaking personally, it's my attempt to rethink JS the way I like.
-The direction JS took is worrisome, so I need to secure some ground.

 <!--
 ### Principles